parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 any code that needed instrumentation would be readily instrumented when inspected by the inner Concuerror.

-It is unclear how this step can be generalized.
+It is unclear how this trick can be generalized.
 Using files or ports is still hard in code under stateless model checking.

 ## Unsupported operations